gabrielfalcao/sure/docs/source/intro.rst

 Sure is a both a library and a test-runner for for the Python Programming Languages, featuring a DSL for writing assertions.
 Sure's original author is `Gabriel Falcão <https://github.com/gabrielfalcao>`_.

-Sure provides a :ref:`Special Syntax` for writing tests in a human-friendly, fluent and easy-to-use manner, In the context of the Python Programming language, Sure is a pioneer at extending every object with test-specific methods at test-runtime.
+Sure provides a :ref:`special syntax definition` for writing tests in a human-friendly, fluent and easy-to-use manner, In the context of the Python Programming language, Sure is a pioneer at extending every object with test-specific methods at test-runtime.
 This feature is disabled by default starting on version 3.0.0 and MAY be optionally enabled programmatically or via command-line.
-Read the section :ref:`Special Syntax` for more information.
+Read the section :ref:`special syntax definition` for more information.

 Whether the :ref:`Special Syntax` is enabled or not, :ref:`sure` generally aims at enabling software developers to writing tests in a